serde-rs/serde-rs.github.io/future/_src/json.md

 A Serde `Serializer` is responsible for selecting the convention by which Rust structs and enums are represented in that format.
 Here are the conventions selected by the [`serde_json`](https://github.com/serde-rs/json) data format.
-For consistency other formats are encouraged to develop analogous conventions where possible.
+For consistency, other human-readable formats are encouraged to develop analogous conventions where possible.

 ```rust
 # #![allow(dead_code, unused_variables)]